 We will also use the contact details which you provide in order to contact you.
 If you would prefer not to be contacted by email, phone or text please tell us.
 We will not contact you without your consent once your engagement with us has ended.

 We will ensure your data is stored securely and that this is only accessed by authorised persons for the purposes set out above.
 As far as possible we will hold all records electronically.
-All data will be held and accessed in accordance with the Data Protection Act 1998.
+All data will be held and accessed in accordance with the General Data Protection Regulation 2018.

-You can find further information on the Data Protection Act below and on the website of the Information Commissioner’s Office at www.ico.org.uk.
+You can find further information on GDPR below and on the website of the Information Commissioner’s Office at www.ico.org.uk.
 A copy of our data protection policy is also available on request.

 How long we keep your information for?

-We will not retain your data for longer than this period when there is not an adequate reason to do so.
-Once this data is no longer required it will be disposed of securely without prejudicing any of your confidential information in accordance with the Data Protection Act 1998.
+We will not retain your data when there is no longer an adequate reason to do so.
+In all instances we will not retain data for longer than a 24 month period following conclusion of your case or termination of our engagement under any other circumstances (such as cancellation by you).
+Once this data is no longer required this will be disposed of securely without prejudicing any of your confidential information in accordance with the GDPR.

 We understand the confidential nature of any personal data which we hold about you.
 We will not share this with any third party without your express consent, unless we are obliged to do so by law.

-It will be necessary to share your information with relevant financial organisations for the purposes of carrying out your instructions and providing legal services to you.
-Your consent to this is given in the standard terms of engagement.
+In order to pursue your claim, it will be necessary to share your information with the relevant financial organisations.
+Your consent to this will be given as part of our standard terms of engagement.

 What should I do if my details change?

-Please contact us via email or phone to information us of any change to your contact details.
+Please contact us via email or phone to inform us of any change to your contact details.

 How can you access the information we hold about you?